PRESS KIT

 Equipment Needs:

 The band needs electrical access for microphones used for singing.
 We typically use our own sound system, but can use yours.
 The marimbas need little or no amplification as they project quite a full sound.
-In certain circumstances we can present acoustic sets only.
+In certain circumstances we can offer acoustic set with no amplification.

 Cut-and-Paste “Press Release” below